AndreNunes1812/Postagem/README.md

 ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
+│   └── manifest.json # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── ListBooks.js # Class showing the books on the shelf ├── SearchBooks # Class that manages book searches directly from the API (BooksAPI) ├── icons # Helpful images for your app.
-Use at your discretion.
+    ├── actions # Class showing the books on the shelf ├── pages # Class showing the books on the shelf ├── reducers # Class showing the books on the shelf ├── routes # Class showing the books on the shelf ├── store # Class showing the books on the shelf ├── index.css # Global styles.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── history.js # You should not need to modify this file.
+It is used for DOM
 ```

 Uma boa pratica é documentar todo(s) arquivo(s) criado(s) dentro da estrutura informada acima.